AppImage/AppImageKit/README.md

 There will be a tool that does this for you, but for now

 ```
-mksquashfs Your.AppDir Your.squashfs -root-owned -noappend -comp xz
+mksquashfs Your.AppDir Your.squashfs -root-owned -noappend
 dd if=Your.squashfs of=Your.AppImage bs=1024 seek=128
 dd conv=notrunc if=runtime of=Your.AppImage
 chmod a+x Your.AppImage